NaturalHistoryMuseum/inselect-SPNHC2016/worksheet.md

 each image crop to its own `JPG` file.

 This example will cover
-* Inselect's image and file handling;
+* Inselect's image and file handling
-* how to create and edit bounding boxes;
+* How to create and edit bounding boxes
-* how to automatically segment images and
+* How to automatically segment images
-* how to subsegment boxes round overlapping objects.
+* How to subsegment boxes round overlapping objects

-image handling and bounding boxes

 ## Opening the file

-`1.InsectSoup/Img0920+LG+C2.tif` - an insect soup image of Diptera - true flies
+`1.InsectSoup/Img0920+LG+C2.jpg` - an insect soup image of Diptera - true flies
 - from Australia, courtesy of the Australian Museum.

 Use the open file using one of